Mino

 -

 Yes!
-You can choose to start your week on either Sunday or Monday in the page settings.
+You can choose to start your week on either Sunday or Monday in the Home Settings.
+This setting applies to all your journals. it’s a global setting.
+Once you change it, all your journals will follow the new week start automatically.

 -

 Yes!
-You can change the mode in the Planner Settings view.
-There are three options: System, Light and Dark.
+You can change the mode in the Home Settings.
+There are three options: System, Light and Dark. , or quickly toggle it using the little sun and moon icon in the page’s top navigation bar.

 If you choose System, the app will follow your device settings, so it will match whatever mode your device is set to at the time.